maheedhar343/FullStack_course/practical_2/ReadMe.md

  Make the web application responsive using Bootstrap framework.

-1. Create project folder: `bootstrap-shopping-cart` Inside it create the following subfolders:`css/js/`
+1. Create project folder `bootstrap-shopping-cart` Inside it create the following subfolders:`css/`and `js/`
 2. Set Up Bootstrap 5

 * In `index.html`, add the Bootstrap 5 CDN links inside the `<head>` and just before `</body>`: